ahnaf-chowdhury/pdf-creator/README.md

 ## Usage

+Clone this repository to your local drive.

-Copy your image files into the "input_files" directory and run main.py to generate a PDF file, which will be saved in a folder named "output_files". (python=3.8 was used)
+Create a directory within your current directory titled "input_files", copy your image files into the "input_files" directory and run main.py to generate a PDF file, which will be saved in a folder named "output_files". (python=3.8 was used)

 ```bash
 python main.py